-- Loosen the 3 retainer screws from top of each side panel.
-(The screws will stay on the panel even after they are detached from base) - 2.
-Tilt the top of the panel away from the base and pull up on panel to allow the side panel tabs to pull out of the side panel slots. - 3.
+- (The screws will stay on the panel even after they are detached from base) - 2.
+Tilt the top of the panel away from the base and pull up on panel to allow the side panel hooks to pull out of the side panel slots. - 3.
 Set the panel in safe place to prevent damage. - 4.
 Reinstall panels in the reverse order.